-No. Course Outcome(Cos): After completion of this course, the students will be able to PSOs Cl.Ses CL CO1 Aspire students should have passed a graduation degree in any stream from any of the recognized universities/colleges of the country PSO1 12 A CO2 Understand of the basic nature, branches and history of linguistic inquiry.
-PSO1 12 Α CO3 Acquaint them with phonetic symbols and Phonetic transcription PSO1 12 U CO4 Infer them with different feature of spoken English PSO1 12 U CO5 Generalize their sensibility towards Correctness and appropriateness PSO1 6 U CO6 To enable the students to examine the genesis of the English language and its pronunciation PSO1 6 A
+No. Course Outcome(Cos): PSOs Cl.Ses CL After completion of this course, the students will be able to CO1 Aspire students should have passed a graduation degree in any PSO1 12 A stream from any of the recognized universities/colleges of the country CO2 Understand of the basic nature, branches and history of linguistic PSO1 12 A inquiry.
+CO3 Acquaint them with phonetic symbols and Phonetic transcription PSO1 12 U CO4 Infer them with different feature of spoken English PSO1 12 U CO5 Generalize their sensibility towards Correctness and PSO1 6 U appropriateness CO6 To enable the students to examine the genesis of the English PSO1 6 A language and its pronunciation 1501 ' ' language and its pronunciation

-Definition of Linguistics : Introduction - Linguistics is the scientific study of language.
+Definition of Linguistics: Introduction - Linguistics is the scientific study of language.
 It encompasses the analysis of every aspect of language, as well as the methods for studying and modeling them.
 The traditional areas of linguistic analysis include phonetics, phonology, morphology, syntax, semantics, and pragmatics

 Branches of Linguistics: Branches - Phonetics - the study of speech sounds in their physical aspects.
 Phonology - the study of speech sounds in their cognitive aspects.
 Morphology - the study of the formation of words.
-Syntax - the study of the formation of sentences.Semantics - the study of meaning.
+Syntax - the study of the formation of sentences.
+Semantics - the study of meaning.
 Pragmatics - the study of language use.

-Basic History of Linguistics : History - Linguistics as a science began at the beginning of the 19th century and was diachronic in its orientation.
+Basic History of Linguistics: History - Linguistics as a science began at the beginning of the 19th century and was diachronic in its orientation.
 The essential theoretical assumption of linguists at this time was that of the sound law which maintains that (phonological) change is without exception unless this is prevented by phonotactic environment.

-Applications of Linguistics : Applications - linguistics applied to literary texts, computer analysis of texts, psychology of first and second language learning, speech research, technology of language learning, language teaching and test material and methodology, lexicography, theory of translation, contrastive linguistics, and sociolinguistics.
+Applications of Linguistics: Applications - linguistics applied to literary texts, computer analysis of texts, psychology of first and second language learning, speech research, technology of language learning, language teaching and test material and methodology, lexicography, theory of translation, contrastive linguistics, and sociolinguistics.